R-bjorn/Ephemeral-Survivor-Horror-Game/README.md

 ## Designing and Development
 ### Environment:
 > The game world will be a post-apocalyptic environment with a dark and eerie atmosphere.
 The environment will be filled with abandoned buildings, ruins, and hazardous areas.
 The environment will be designed to create a sense of danger and tension.
->
-> I have already downloaded all the free assets we will be using for the game environment from unity asset store.
-I have been also designing all the required natural phenomena to make the game feel more realistic.

 > - The game world will feature different environments in each level, including urban, rural, and industrial settings.
 > - Each environment will be designed to immerse the player in the post-apocalyptic world, with destructed buildings, abandoned vehicles, and other debris.
 > - Each level will have unique challenges and obstacles that the player must overcome, including puzzles and traps.